FabianBach/takeover/README.md

 ##installation
+This Version does send DMX if you have an Enttec Open USB interface!
-This version does not send any MIDI, DMX or OSC Signals yet, it just logs to the console.
+It does not send any MIDI, OSC Signals yet, it just logs MIDI to the console.
-To run this alpha state of the project follow the steps:
+To run this alpha state of the project follow these steps:

 - Install node.js
 - Install grunt globally